-The Red River Readers Book Club, based out of the Cedar Grove-Line Avenue Branch, will co-host the February SML Virtual Book Club meeting and discuss Kristin Harmel’s The Book of Lost Names.
+On Tuesday, February 9, the SML Virtual Book Club will host a discussion of Kristin Harmel’s The Book of Lost Names at 6:00 p.m.
+The meeting will be co-hosted by the Cedar Grove-Line Avenue Branch’s Red River Readers Book.
 Based on an incredible true story from World War II, The Book of Lost Names follows a young woman with a talent for forgery as she helps hundreds of Jewish children flee the Nazis.
-The February meeting of the SML Virtual Book Club will be held via Zoom on Tuesday, February 9 at 6:00 p.m.
+This virtual book club meeting is perfect for fans of historical fiction.

-Participation in either book club meeting is free and open to the public.
-Reading the books beforehand is recommended, but not required.
-To register for either SML Virtual Book Club meeting, please visit https://bit.ly/SMLBookClub2021.
+Participation in any of the book club meetings is free and open to all ages.
+Reading the books beforehand is recommended, but is not required.
+To register for any of the virtual book club meetings, please visit https://bit.ly/SMLBookClub2021.